FTCLib/FTCLib/readme.md

         + Many uses including the current state, the recent state, and more
     + TriggerReader class
         + A class that represents a gamepad trigger
-        + Includes simlular state - changing methods like GamepadButton
+        + Includes simlular states
+		    + Able to read trigger value as boolean (true/false)
+		    + Gives the program one button press even when holding button down
         + Can set the trigger name for telemetry
 + Geometry
     + Lots of geometry - related classes and functions